AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-9-adaptive-randomized-smoothing.md

 No independence assumption is needed for that confidence calculation.

-## Dual RS certifies the selector and the prediction
+## Dual randomized smoothing certifies the selector and the prediction

-Dual RS implements the idea with two smoothed models.
+**Dual randomized smoothing (Dual RS)** implements the idea with two smoothed models.

 1. The paper's **variance estimator** predicts one noise standard deviation
    $\sigma$ from a finite set such as $\{0.25,0.5,1.0\}$.
 It is independently